php-dev-br/laravel-doc-pt-br/authentication.md

     public const HOME = '/home';

-If you need more robust customization of the response returned when a user is authenticated, Laravel provides an empty `authenticated(Request $request, $user)` method within the `AuthenticatesUsers` trait.
-This trait is used by the `LoginController` class that is installed into your application when using the `laravel/ui` package.
-Therefore, you can define your own `authenticated` method within the `LoginController` class:
+If you need more robust customization of the response returned when a user is authenticated, Laravel provides an empty `authenticated(Request $request, $user)` method that may be overwritten if desired:

     /**
      * The user has been authenticated.